Information for this “Only in

-Hirakata Gion Doroinkyo Mud Festival
+Hirakata no Doroinkyo 平方のどろいんきょ Mud Festival

 The festival uses a Mikoshi (palanquin or portable shrine), but not the elaborate mikoshi you usually see at summer festivals.
 It is a plain wooden portable shrine.
-The reason is, as the name of the festival suggests, it gets very muddy…
+The reason is, as the name of the festival suggests, it gets very muddy!
+Avoid high heels and white shirts if you plan to go along to witness one of Saitama’s (indeed Japan’s) rarer traditional festivals!

 The shrine is carried into gardens and sprayed with water then rolled in mud until it is covered.
 Each garden lays out offerings which is another distinctive element of this festival.
 Buckets of water are thrown over the mikoshi and the bearers regularly.
 The bearers of the shrine also get covered in mud and its not unusual for a spectator to get splashes or more of mud.
-Avoid high heels and white shirts if you plan to go along to witness one of Saitama’s (indeed Japan’s) rarer traditional festivals.
+Halfway through the parading of the mikoshi from garden to garden, they take it down to the river for a ritual water blessing.
+And then its back to the mud!

 It is held annually on the day before “Umi No Hi”, which is the July public holiday.
 In 2023, it falls on Sunday July 16th.
 However, this is the first time in four years the event has been scheduled.
 It was not on between 2020 and 2022 due to the pandemic.
 On the same day, there is also another festival – a summer festival – also in Ageo.

 A firsthand report from the festival (I have no affiliation to this website) :

 Venue: in the vicinity of Yaeda Shrine, 488 Hirakata, Ageo, Saitama 〒362-0059.
 View on Google Maps.